For details about how I compiled the list and to view numbers 185 – 161, scroll to the bottom of the page.

 154. Let Me In Your Heart Again (May), released 2014

 Another promising but unfinished idea (again, one wonders why), this one from The Works sessions and nicely shaped into something releasable by Brian and Roger.
-The Anita Dobson version is worth searching out for Brian’s guitars (but not for the singing).
+The Anita Dobson version is worth a listen for Brian’s guitars, though perhaps not for the singing.

 153. A Dozen Red Roses For My Darling (Taylor), b-side, 1986